ByteInternet/hypernode-api-php/README.md

 - Listing Hypernodes related to your API key
 - Updating one or multiple Hypernode settings at once.
 - Querying/polling the logbook for the status of a job.
-- Creating and cancelling Brancher Hypernode instances.
+- Listing, creating and cancelling Brancher Hypernode instances.

 ## Related projects